Fix: BSOD After System Reset in Windows

 6. Perform a Clean Install

-If none of the methods above prove to be effective, then you can try performing a clean install of Windows.
+If none of the above solutions work, you can try doing a clean install of Windows.

 ABOUT THE AUTHOR